In the 1960s, Black Americans were pushing back against longstanding racism, and one of the tools used to do this was Kwanzaa.

 Kuumba which means creativity encompasses the idea that those of African descent must be creative in finding solutions to help make society better.
 An example of this in practice would be starting a foundation that aids people in the community.

-Not only is it a popular and cute name, but the meaning behind this principle is even more beautiful.
+Not only is it a popular and cute name, but it’s also the meaning behind this principle is even more beautiful.
 Imani means faith, which includes faith in your people, in the struggle and in a Creator.
-This last day of Kwanzaa is celebrated by honoring loves ones, exchanging gifts and making commitments to strive for better.
+On the last day of Kwanzaa, loved ones, exchange gifts and make commitments to strive for better.